HireeApp/hiree-landing/en/index.md

 layout: default
 title: hiree - the job finds YOU
 form: true
-download_text: Download for free
+download_text: Get for free
 icons:
   google_play: icon__google-play-en
   app_store: icon__app-store-en
 header:
   title: The job finds YOU.
   subtitle: And once you’re hired you receive a bonus from us.
 Sounds good?
-Download the app and see how easy recruitment can be!
+Get the app and see how easy recruitment can be!
   link:
     anchor: https://hiree.app/en/b2b
     text: for employers